gaidardzhiev/prand/readme.md

 The program uses the `_rdrand32_step()` intrinsic to get 32 bit hardware generated random values.
 It fills a buffer with random printable characters (excluding spaces) by:

-- Calling RDRAND repeatedly to obtain 32-bit random numbers.
+- Calling RDRAND repeatedly to obtain 32 bit random numbers.
 - Mapping those numbers to bytes and checking if they are printable characters.
 - Ignoring non printable characters or spaces to produce a clean, readable string.
 - Printing the resulting null terminated string of length 32.